presence-insights/pi-sample-NodeRED/Eventing/README.md

 Once Presence Insights has been fully set up it can be useful to see what data it is collecting.
 The best way to do this is to set up a subscription in Presence Insights and use that subscription to display all the events, such as a device entering, exiting, or dwelling in a zone, that it collects.

 The first step in setting up a subscription is to have an endpoint for that subscription.
-This guide will show you how to use Node-RED as that enpoint and how to have Node-RED display every Presence Insights event.
+This guide will show you how to use Node-RED as that endpoint and how to have Node-RED display every Presence Insights event.

 ## Setting up Node-RED